 This live webinar will provide participants with:

-- Estate and tax planning opportunities for clients with estates above or below the new $5,000,000 thresholds
+- Estate and tax planning opportunities for clients with estates both above and below the new $5,000,000 thresholds

 - A working knowledge of the new rules, and how to work with them